Synthesizing multi-log grasp poses in cluttered environments: METHOD

-To be able to separate the good grasps from the ones that are merely possible, we introduce a \textit{balance map}, $\mb{B}$.
+To be able to separate good grasps from the ones that are merely possible, we introduce a \textit{balance map}, $\mb{B}$.
 The balance map encodes the grapple balance value, which is defined as the cosine of the angle $\beta$ that the grapple makes with the world $z$-axis after a completed grasp.
 Definitions of the grapple angle, width, and balance are illustrated in Fig.~\ref{fig:balance}.

 The indicator image $\mb{U}$ is what is commonly denoted as the quality map $\mb Q$ in grasp synthesis.
 However, in multi-object scenes, the number of valid grasps is typically large, and we argue that a binary metric is insufficient when forming more sophisticated grasp plans.
-Therefore, we extended the notion of grasp quality to include other metrics via a quality function $f$ acting element-wise:
+Therefore, we extended the notion of grasp quality to include other metrics via an objective function $f$ acting element-wise:

 where $\tau$ is the number of target logs --- which is the same as the number of logs included in the target mask.
 Recall that during inference, we chose the grasp that maximizes $\mb{Q}_{ij}$ in \eqref{eq:problem}.
 Hence, we could change our definition of grasp optimality by considering different choices of $f$.
 And, since the neural network outputs $\mb{U}$ and $\mb{B}$, rather than $\mb{Q}$ directly, we were free to change our definition of $f$ without having to retrain the neural network.